christiandudel/dtms/README.md

 two arguments.
 First, a data frame with transition probabilities as created with `dtms_transitions()` and passed to the argument `probs`;
 and, second, a `dtms` object as created with `dtms()`.
-For instance, in the first long example below, this function is used as follows:
+For instance, in the first example below, this function is used as follows:

 ``` r
 Tp <- dtms_matrix(probs=probs,